Hepatitis BAbout Hepatitis B

 A less common form of treatment is with interferon.

 - PEGYLATED INTERFERON (PEGASYS®) is given by injection once a week, usually for 6 months to a year.
-The drug has many potential side effects, such as flu symptoms and depression, but can control the virus in a third of patients without need for long term medication
+The drug has many potential side effects, such as flu symptoms and depression, but can control the virus in a third of patients without

-Hepatitis B treatment is suitable for people who are classified as being in a particular stage of hepatitis B infection, which is characterised by:
+Hepatitis B treatment is suitable for people who are classified as being in a particular stage of hepatitis B infection, which is

 - increased virus activity and liver inflammation demonstrated by elevated liver enzymes (ALT)